momokan/LWJGFont/README.md

 Now, draw a string on Java.

     //  Load the font with LWJGFont.
-    AbstractFont    font = new Migu1pRegularH35Font();
+    LWJGFont    font = new Migu1pRegularH35Font();

     //  Draw a string on the specified location. font.drawString("いろはにほへと ちりぬるを", 100, 50, 0);

-All generated classes by LWJGFont are subclass of AbstractFont.
+All generated classes by LWJGFont are subclass of LWJGFont.
-AbstractFont has many utility methods to render strings on LWJGL.
+LWJGFont has many utility methods to render strings on LWJGL.

 These classes are included in net.chocolapod.lwjgfont package.